vladyslav-pauk/grad-stats/README.md

 ### Tabs

-1. **Graduate Programs Tab**: Displays a summary of various PhD programs.
+1. **Graduate Programs Tab**: Displays a summary of various graduate programs.
 Click on a program name to view detailed statistics for that program.
 2. **Summary Tab**: Provides a detailed summary of the selected program, including statistics like currently enrolled students, placement rates, and average time-to-degree.
 3. **Student Data Tab**: Displays detailed student data for the selected program.
 You can sort the data by clicking on the column headers.
 4. **Snapshots Tab**: Shows links to snapshots of the program data.
 The snapshots include the date and number of students listed.